vmihalko/ksh/README.md

 ## Policy

-1. No new features.
-Bug fixes only.
+1. No new features; bug fixes only (but see items 3 and 4).
+   Feature development is for a future separate branch.
 2. No major rewrites.
 No refactoring code that is not fully understood.
 3. No changes in documented behaviour, except if required for compliance with the [POSIX shell language standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/contents.html)